Influenza: Pathophysiology

 In humans, influenza viruses first cause infection by infecting epithelial cells in the respiratory tract.
 Illness during infection is primarily the result of lung inflammation and compromise caused by epithelial cell infection and death, combined with inflammation caused by the immune system's response to infection.
 Non-respiratory organs can become involved, but the mechanisms by which influenza is involved in these cases are unknown.
 Severe respiratory illness can be caused by multiple, non-exclusive mechanisms, including obstruction of the airways, loss of alveolar structure, loss of lung epithelial integrity due to epithelial cell infection and death, and degradation of the extracellular matrix that maintains lung structure.
 In particular, alveolar cell infection appears to drive severe symptoms since this results in impaired gas exchange and enables viruses to infect endothelial cells, which produce large quantities of pro-inflammatory cytokines.

 Pneumonia caused by influenza viruses is characterized by high levels of viral replication in the lower respiratory tract, accompanied by a strong pro-inflammatory response called a cytokine storm.
 Infection with H5N1 or H7N9 especially produces high levels of pro-inflammatory cytokines.
 In bacterial infections, early depletion of macrophages during influenza creates a favorable environment in the lungs for bacterial growth since these white blood cells are important in responding to bacterial infection.
 Host mechanisms to encourage tissue repair may inadvertently allow bacterial infection.
 Infection also induces production of systemic glucocorticoids that can reduce inflammation to preserve tissue integrity but allow increased bacterial growth.

 The pathophysiology of influenza is significantly influenced by which receptors influenza viruses bind to during entry into cells.
 Mammalian influenza viruses preferentially bind to sialic acids connected to the rest of the oligosaccharide by an α-2,6 link, most commonly found in various respiratory cells, such as respiratory and retinal epithelial cells.
 AIVs prefer sialic acids with an α-2,3 linkage, which are most common in birds in gastrointestinal epithelial cells and in humans in the lower respiratory tract.
-Furthermore, cleavage of the HA protein into HA_{1}, the binding subunit, and HA_{2}, the fusion subunit, is performed by different proteases, affecting which cells can be infected.
+Cleavage of the HA protein into HA_{1}, the binding subunit, and HA_{2}, the fusion subunit, is performed by different proteases, affecting which cells can be infected.
 For mammalian influenza viruses and low pathogenic AIVs, cleavage is extracellular, which limits infection to cells that have the appropriate proteases, whereas for highly pathogenic AIVs, cleavage is intracellular and performed by ubiquitous proteases, which allows for infection of a greater variety of cells, thereby contributing to more severe disease.